Welcome 6th and 7th grade students and parents!

 Steve Pittman is a graduate of Muskogee High School and completed his Bachelor of Science degree in microbiology from Oklahoma State University.
 He was awarded the Master of Education degree from Northeastern State University and was named outstanding student in the program in 1997.

 He taught biology at Union Intermediate High School for six years prior to becoming an Assistant Principal at the Union 6th/7th Grade Center in 2002.
 He served as Assistant Principal at the Intermediate High School in 2003-2004 before being named Principal at the Union 8th Grade Center, a position he held for two years.
+In 2006, he became the building Principal at the 6th/7th Grade Center.
+In the spring of 2013, he was named 7th Grade Principal as the District placed on emphasis on class principals.
 Pittman has served as an adjunct instructor of education at Northeastern State University and as an adjunct instructor of biology at Tulsa Community College.

-Jennifer Beer is a graduate of Guymon High School.
-She earned her bachelor of science degree in business education and holds a master’s degree in educational administration both from the University of Central Oklahoma in Edmond.
+is a graduate of Guymon High School.
+She earned her Bachelor of Science degree in business education and holds a master’s degree in educational administration both from the University of Central Oklahoma in Edmond.

 Beer joined Union in the summer of 2007.
-Prior to coming to Union, Ms. Beer taught computer courses for 14 years to middle and high school students as well as adults.
-She also has served as Director of Technology at Heritage Hall.
+Prior to coming to Union, Beer taught computer courses for 14 years to middle and high school students as well as adults.
+Her hobbies include reading, going to the lake, and spending time with her fmaily.
+She has two children, who are both in college.

-Alicia Fuentes was named administrative intern for the 6th/7th Grade Center in 2012.
+Alicia Fuentes was named administrative intern for the 6th/7th Grade Center in 2012 and assistant principal in 2013.
 She was previously a fifth grade teacher at Roy Clark Elementary.
 She had also taught second grade at Clark for three years as well as fourth grade at Clark.
-A native of Louisiana, she also taught elementary students in New Orleans.
+A native of Louisiana, she also taught fourth and fifth grade elementary students in New Orleans.

 She earned her bachelor’s degree in elementary education from the University of New Orleans and her master’s in education with an emphasis in reading from Northeastern State University.